SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 to check whether it was possible to call the ``printNumberOfRooms`` method, even though the method does not itself define a return value.
-The implicit return value from the ``printNumberOfRooms`` will be equal to ``Void`` if the method can be called through optional chaining, or ``nil`` if it cannot:
+The implicit return value from the ``printNumberOfRooms`` will be equal to ``Void`` if the method was called succesfully through optional chaining, or ``nil`` if was not:

 .. testcode:: optionalChaining
    :compile: true